Bay Delta Member Node

 Something worth considering!

-#1 Updated by John Cobb almost 10 years ago
+#1 Updated by John Cobb about 11 years ago

 Bob also provided a copy of a slide deck they presented.
 It is too large to put in redmine, but Bob and John Cobb (and others) have a copy.

 Bob further explained orally that these folks are doing operational monitoring of water issues in California.
 They are making at the moment decisions on water releases based on rain, etc.

-#2 Updated by John Cobb over 9 years ago
+#2 Updated by John Cobb almost 11 years ago

 Second contact from 34 North.
 Amyi Osti plans to attend the DUG in NC.